SenthilNayagan/senthilnayagan.github.io/_posts/programming/2022-07-19-rust-ownership-and-borrowing.markdown

 ---
 layout: post
 title:  "Rust’s Ownership and Borrowing Enforce Memory Safety"
+subtitle: "How does Rust guarantee memory safety?
+Rust's ownership feature is a novel idea, yet tricky to understand at first, but it gets easier the more we work on it."
+author: senthil
 date:   2022-07-19 13:50:10 +0530
 tags: [ 'programming', 'rust', 'memory-management' ]
 categories: programming rust